McMurray Family, Burnell Family (Click for Family Tree)

 But it was not completely over.

-Twenty-two years after moving back to Springfield, in 1702 Peletiah Glover, a prominent Springfield merchant who possessed much wealth, went to court to indict the slave woman Betty Negro for “bad language striking his son Peletiah.”
+Twenty-two years after Mary moved back to Springfield, Peletiah Glover, a prominent Springfield merchant who possessed much wealth, went to court in 1702 to indict the slave woman Betty Negro for “bad language striking his son Peletiah.”
 The 14-year old Peletiah testified to the court that the slave had claimed that his grandmother “had killed two persons over the river, and had killed Mrs. Pynchon and half-killed the Colonel, and that his mother was half a witch.”

 Mary was not taken to court for this- her friends and relatives likely helped her out in this respect.
-One Joseph Parsons was a man of great prominence in Northampton and one of the Justices of the Peace who presided over the case; he was also the son of Mary and Joseph, thus also the elder Peletiah’s brother-in-law and uncle of the younger Peletiah.
+A man of great prominence in Northampton and one of the Justices of the Peace who presided over the case was one Joseph Parsons; he was also the son of Mary and Joseph (Sr.), thus also the elder Peletiah’s brother-in-law and uncle of the younger Peletiah.
 The other Justice was John Pynchon, a frequent business partner to Cornet Joseph Parsons (Sr.).
 John Pynchon had also testified for Mary years before in the slander trial and was involved in her witchcraft trial.

 The slave Betty “owned it she had so said.”
 (Interestingly, one ‘Tom Negro’ testified against Betty Negro.)